naijagamerx/share-website/README.md

 curl -sSL https://raw.githubusercontent.com/naijagamerx/share-website/main/install.sh | bash
 ```

-This will download and run SiteShare directly without installing anything permanently.
+This will download and run the script temporarily.
+For regular use, we recommend installing the full repository as described below.

 ### For Non-Technical Users